On this page

 The official Indonesia Travel currency page says ATMs on international Plus, Cirrus or Alto networks are common in major Indonesian cities and tourist destinations, but it also tells travelers to withdraw before more secluded destinations.
 That is the whole strategy: use cards in the easy places, carry cash for the annoying places.

-| Situation | Better move | Why |
+| Situation | Best default | Why |

 |---|---|---|

-| You just landed | Use an airport or major-bank ATM for starter cash if you need it. | It may cost more, but it solves the first taxi/food problem. |
+| First arrival cash | Airport or major-bank ATM for starter cash | It may cost more, but it solves the first taxi, food or backup-cash problem. |

 Keep two cards in different places.
 Indonesia is not difficult with money, but one blocked card can make it feel difficult very quickly.